What is Resource Capacity Planning in Project Management?

 It's important to develop communication strategies in resource planning from the get-go.

-The Stafiz platform integrates key resource capacity planning functions for service companies: multi-criteria search for internal or external profiles, management of requirements and degrees of suitability.
+Stafiz integrates key resource capacity planning features for service companies: multi-criteria search for internal or external profiles, demand management and degrees of suitability.

-You may not have the skills within your organisation to meet the needs of a client or project.
+You may not have the skills within your organization to meet the needs of a client or project.

-But identifying skill gaps and training needs is challenging without a comprehensive understanding of the current skill set within the organisation.
+But identifying skill gaps and training needs is challenging without a comprehensive understanding of the current skill set within the organization.

-Maybe you have the right resources in the organisation, but they’ve been allocated elsewhere - perhaps even where they aren’t needed.
+Maybe you have the right resources on hand, but they’ve been allocated elsewhere - perhaps even where they aren’t needed.

 This may lead to allocating resources ineffectively, or underutilizing resources, or even becoming over-reliant on the same expensive external hires.